 Tired of not finding moments of peace?
 If so, you may think it's time to look at it from another perspective.
 New solutions to old problems.
-Learn about Trascendental Medidation, and a new way to achive inner peace.
+Learn about Transcendental Meditation, and a new way to achieve inner peace.

 Transcendental meditation is a simple and very powerful technique.
 It is not an intellectual state.
 It's about letting thoughts flow without attention or barriers.
 Just waiting for them to dissolve.

 The technique is as old as 3,500 years and comes from India.
 But it was made popular by Maharishi Mahesh Yogi, who had special disciples, the Beatles.